Why Study Sociology?

 ’I love to study people, and that’s basically what Sociology is’ – Kamaru Usman

 Sociology can help you to understand the social structures that shape us and prepare us for our place in the world, such as the family and education.
-It can also shed light on hidden aspects of society such as religious cults, criminal gangs and youth subcultures.
+It can also shed light on hidden aspects of society such as the power of those who own the media, criminal gangs, and youth subcultures.

 Why Study Sociology at Worcester Sixth Form College?